 Global demand for nutraceuticals

-The global nutraceutical market has experienced maximum growth in the last decade.
-Although nutraceuticals as an industry emerged in the early 1990s, the world has witnessed its explosive growth in the first decade of this century.
-From 1999 to 2002 the industry grew at an annual average growth rate of 7.3 percent, while in this century the rate doubled to 14.7 percent.
+Although the nutraceuticals industry first emerged in the early 1990s, the world witnessed its explosive growth during the first decade of this century.
+Between 1999 to 2002, the nutraceuticals industry grew at an annual average growth rate of 7.3 percent, whereas the growth rate of this industry over the past several years has doubled to 14.7 percent.

-Today, global nutraceutical market is estimated at 117 billion USD.
-Personalization and customization are current trends in the development of nutraceuticals, especially in developed markets of the world.
-Investment in research and development to find innovative approaches, verifying health claims of the products and market research represent key strategies for the industry.
+Today, the global nutraceutical market has an estimated worth of $117 billion USD.
+The development of more personalized and customizable products within the nutraceutical industry has gained increasing popularity, particularly in the more developed markets of the world.
+Some of the key strategies within the modern nutraceutical industry therefore involve increasing the investment in research and development projects to find innovative approaches, verifying health claims of the products and market research.

-A primary impetus for such growth is consumer demand; consumers are looking to follow healthy lifestyles and obtain optimum nutrition to keep diseases such as diabetes, high blood pressure and obesity at bay.
-Although the US, European Union and India are currently the world's largest nutraceuticals markets, China is likely to surpass them all by 2030.
+A primary impetus for the rapid growth of the nutraceutical industry is consumer demand.
+To this end, consumers are looking to follow healthy lifestyles and obtain optimum nutrition to keep diseases such as diabetes, high blood pressure and obesity at bay.
+Although the United States, European Union and India are currently the world's largest nutraceuticals markets, China is likely to surpass them all by 2030.

-The US nutraceutical market still represents the largest nutraceutical market in the world.
-Companies are looking to diversify their products and move towards natural nutraceutical ingredients in their product offering.
-The latter is a consequence of the push from US consumers, who are extremely health conscious and demand specific ingredients in the products they consume.
+The United States nutraceutical market still represents the largest nutraceutical market in the world.
+In fact, many American companies are looking to diversify their products and move towards incorporating a greater number of natural ingredients in their products.
+This change of approach is largely a consequence of the push from American consumers, many of whom are extremely health-conscious and demand specific ingredients to be present in the products they consume.

 The market for nutraceuticals in Europe is witnessing heavy consolidation, with a focus on innovation and new product development.
-A result is a considerable increase in research and development – from 0.24% at the beginning of the century to 1 percent in 2010.
-Germany, Netherlands and Sweden have emerged as the key nutraceutical innovation hubs of Europe, whereas Spain and Great Britain act as decisive test markets for new products.
+By the year 2025, it is estimated that the compound annual growth rate of the European nutraceutical industry will reach 7.5%.
+Germany, Sweden and the Netherlands have emerged as the key nutraceutical innovation hubs of Europe, whereas Spain and Great Britain act as decisive test markets for new products.

-According to a recent report, total market for nutraceuticals in India is growing at 21 percent per year.
-It is currently a nascent market trying to incorporate traditional herbal ingredients (most often ayurvedic) into the nutraceutical portfolio.
+According to a recent report, the total market for nutraceuticals in India is growing at a rate of 21% per year.
+It is currently a nascent market that is trying to incorporate traditional herbal ingredients, many of which are ayurvedic, into the nutraceutical portfolio.
 Still, its growth has surpassed global rates in recent years, mostly driven by functional food and beverages categories.